Long-distance relationship: Means of staying in contact

 New communication technologies such as cellular phone plans make communication among individuals at a distance easier than in the past.
 Before the popularity of internet dating, long-distance relationships were not as common, as the primary forms of communication between the romance lovers usually involved either telephone conversations or corresponding via mail.
-According to Pew Internet, American citizens were asked how often they used the Internet on a typical day, they reported 56% sending or reading email, 10% reported sending instant messages, and 9% reported using an online social network such as Facebook or Twitter.
+According to Pew Internet in 2008, American citizens were asked how often they used the Internet on a typical day, they reported 56% sending or reading email, 10% reported sending instant messages, and 9% reported using an online social network such as Facebook or Twitter.
 However, with the advent of the Internet, long-distance relationships have exploded in popularity as they become less challenging to sustain with the use of modern technology.
 Ultimately, communicating and setting realistic goals can help prevent disconnection and the loss of touch.

 The increase in long-distance relationships is matched by an increasing number of technologies designed specifically to support intimate couples living apart.
-In particular there have been a host of devices which have attempted to mimic co-located behaviors at a distance including hugging and even kissing.
+In particular there have been a host of devices which have attempted to mimic co-located behaviors at a distance including hugging, kissing, and even sex.
 The success of these technologies has, so far, been limited.